 2. What questions did you specifically ask your current church before taking the position?

 Here’s the bottom line: There is not a question that will answer everything you want to know.
-You?ll have to take a risk.
-Just like in church planting and you don?t know if anyone will show up.
+You will have to take a risk.
+Just like in church planting and you do not know if anyone will show up.
 In church revitalization, you’re going to find things out when you get there.

 You are dealing with a very complex structure.
 The older the church the more complex.
 The search committee can tell you lots of things all that they believe to be true and still some of it won’t be true.
 It won’t be that they misled you, but that the culture hadn’t been fully tested until you arrived and tried to change some things that haven’t been tried previously.
 That’s part of the process.

 But, a key I wanted to understand the best I could was my freedom to lead.
 Obviously, Jesus is the leader, but did they want to rely on my leadership as I yielded to God’s leadership?
 Was the church ready?
 Could I hire my staff ? and release staff if needed?
 How are decisions made?
 I looked at the budget and bylaws and every policy I could find.
 (And, they found more after I arrived, but the policies you won’t know are the unwritten ones.)

 3. If you could change anything about your transition into your current role as Senior Pastor of a historically established church what would it be and why?

 I would have asked for some of the harder decisions to have already been done.
 Specifically dealing with structure and staffing.

 4. How did you prepare your family for your role change?

 It was just my wife and me.
 That’s a huge difference, but I read everything I could about the church.
 I asked lots of questions.
 I interviewed the staff.
 I asked for list of key leaders and interviewed them.
 Then I shared everything I was learning with my wife.
 We were very open and transparent throughout the process.